 There’s no hard and fast rule about the price of meal delivery services.
 Each one has a different plan and menu structure, with variations in the price of meals, new customer offers, and shipping costs.

 The easiest way to compare pricing is to take a look at the starting price per meal.
 Because vegan food is a niche within the world of meal delivery services, the starting price is slightly higher at around $9 per meal, compared to $5 for a “regular” meal.

-There are many different pricing structures.
-Some services have a fixed price, no matter how many meals you choose, while others reward you with a cheaper per-meal price the more food you order.
+Most companies have their own unique pricing structures.
+Some services have a fixed price-per-meal regardless of how many meals you choose, while others reward you with a cheaper per-meal price on larger orders.